cachix/git-hooks.nix/README.md

     }
    ```

-   Run `$ nix-build -A pre-commit-check` to perform the checks as a Nix derivation.
+   Run `nix-build -A pre-commit-check` to perform the checks as a Nix derivation.

 3. Integrate hooks to prepare environment as part of `shell.nix`:
    ```nix